Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/WDS trainer guide - Mobile app innovation.md

 2. Define the messages that need to be ingested

-    -   Define the structure of the message sent from an employee checking in a bag for a customer
+    - Define the structure of the message sent from an employee checking in a bag for a customer.

-    ```
+    ```json
         {

         "baggageId": "value",